Breword/tmux/Getting Started.md

 Each client is shown in the list in the top half and a preview of the selected client (including its status line) is shown in the bottom half.

-The movement and tag keys are the same as tree mode, but others are different:
+The movement and tag keys are the same as tree mode, but others are different, for example the `Enter` key detaches the selected client.

+This is a list of the keys in client mode without the movement and tagging keys that are the same as tree mode:

 Key|Function
 ---|---